Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen: Results and Discussion

+The situation can be substantially improved if we consider the ordered L1$_2$-\ce{Pd3Au} phase, which is expected to form when the alloy is subjected to high pressures of \ce{H2} \cite{RahLofFra21}.
+This compound absorbs large amounts of hydrogen already at pressures below $\unit[10^{-5}]{bar}$, for which the regular alloy shows almost no sorption (\autoref{fig:thermodynamic-sensitivity}a), as observed both in experiments \cite{LeeNohFla07} and calculations \cite{RahLofFra21} (also see \autoref{sfig:hydrogen-content-at-pressure}).
+As a result, one obtains a substantially larger thermodynamic sensitivity than for the regular alloy, especially for pressures $\lesssim\,\unit[1]{mbar}$ (stars in \autoref{fig:thermodynamic-sensitivity}b).

-The situation can, however, be improved if we consider the ordered L1$_2$-\ce{Pd3Au} phase, which is expected to form when the alloy is subjected to high pressures of \ce{H2}.
-To evaluate the hydrogen detection characteristics of this ordered phase, we calculated the dielectric function at different hydrogen contents and performed \gls{fdtd} simulations in the same fashion as for the disordered phase (\autoref{sfig:L12-spectra}).
-The results are very similar in the ordered and the disordered phase, with almost identically positioned \gls{lspr} peaks.
-We thus assume the same sensitivity of peak position to hydrogen content as for the disordered phase.
-The hydrogen uptake, however, is much higher in the ordered phase than in the disordered phase at low hydrogen pressures (see Ref.~\citenum{RahLofFra21} and \autoref{sfig:hydrogen-content-at-pressure}).
-This difference translates to a significantly more sensitive hydrogen sensor with a detection limit approximately one to two orders of magnitude lower in the ordered compared to the disordered phase, regardless of whether a large or small peak shift can be detected (stars in \autoref{fig:detection-limit}a).
+To evaluate the suitability of this L1$_2$-\ce{Pd3Au} compound for optical hydrogen detection, we calculated the dielectric function at different hydrogen contents and performed \gls{fdtd} simulations in the same fashion as for the disordered phase (\autoref{sfig:L12-spectra}).
+The results are very similar for the ordered and the disordered phase, with almost identically positioned \gls{lspr} peaks.
+We can thus assume the same sensitivity of with respect to the peak position as for the disordered phase.
+The larger variation of the hydrogen uptake with pressure translates, however, to a detection limit that is predicted to be approximately one to two orders of magnitude lower in the ordered compound compared to the disordered phase, regardless of whether a large or small peak shift can be detected (stars in \autoref{fig:detection-limit}a).

 When temperature is increased, a higher hydrogen pressure is required to maintain the same hydrogen content in Pd--Au.
 Consequently, a higher hydrogen pressure is required to achieve a certain peak shift.
-Thus hydrogen sensors based on Pd--Au nanoparticles become less sensitive with higher temperatures.
-The hydrogen uptake is, however, significantly higher in the L1$_2$-ordered phase than in the random phase also at higher temperatures (\autoref{fig:detection-limit}b).
-This means that L1$_2$-ordered hydrogen sensors may be sensitive enough at temperatures in which randomly ordered ones are not.
+The detection limit thus decreases with increasing temperature.
+The hydrogen uptake is, however, significantly higher in the L1$_2$-ordered phase than in the random phase, also at higher temperatures (\autoref{fig:detection-limit}b).
+Hydrogen sensors based on the L1$_2$-ordered phase may thus retain a satisfactory detection limit at temperatures at which random alloys no longer meet the requirements.